6uard1an/NetVoid/README.md

 1. **Flash the ESP32**

-   Flash your ESP32 with either `NetVoid.iso` or `NetVoid.bin`.
+   Flash your ESP32 with `NetVoid.iso`.
 This prepares the board to host the chat system.
-> **Note:** `NetVoid.bin` and `NetVoid.iso` are the same firmware — choose either format based on your preferred flashing method.
-It's purely for your convenience.
 2. **Prepare the Flipper Zero**

    - Make sure you have the Evil Portal app installed already,